owlbarn/tutorial/book/case-image-inception/README.md

 owl -run 6dfed11c521fb2cd286f2519fb88d3bf
 ```

 That’s it.
-This one-liner is all you need to do to see a image classification example in action.
+This one-liner is all you need to do to see an image classification example in action.
 Here is the output (assume using the panda image previously mentioned):

 ```
 Top 5 Predictions: